 Kevin is a graduate of Edison Community College, Florida Gulf Coast University and the University of Louisville Southern Police Institute.
 An active community member with a long history of community involvement, Kevin has been a resident of Fort Myers since 1979 and served on numerous boards and coalitions in Southwest Florida.
 He also served three years in the United States Army.

 He was appointed to the Children’s Services Council of Lee County by Governor Chiles, served on the Board of Directors for the Southwest Florida Safety Council, the Board of Directors for the Coalition for Drug Free Southwest Florida and the Lee County Chapter of the American Red Cross, and was the inaugural chair of the State of Florida Juvenile Justice Standards and Training Commission.
 Kevin is also a past president of the Edison Festival of Light.

-In addition to serving as a commissioner on the Community Redevelopment Agency Board, Kevin serves as the council liaison to the Bicycle and Pedestrian Advisory Board, Historic Preservation Commission and the Public Art Committee, as well as serving on the advisory boards of the Uncommon Friends Foundation and Barbara’s Friends.
+In addition to serving as Vice Chair on the Community Redevelopment Agency Board, Kevin serves as the council liaison to the Citizens Police Review Board, the Bicycle and Pedestrian Advisory Board, Historic Preservation Commission and the Public Art Committee, as well as serving on the advisory boards of the Uncommon Friends Foundation and Barbara’s Friends.